mhthies/gpn20-gpn-mazing/README.md

 # gpn-mazing Bot

-This is my [gpn-mazing](https://github.com/freehuntx/gpn-mazing) bot implementation from Gulasch Programmier Nacht 20.
+This is my [gpn-mazing](https://github.com/freehuntx/gpn-mazing) bot implementation from Gulasch-Programmier-Nacht 2022 (GPN 20), known from the *michael-1.0* bot.

 It uses some kind of depth-first search in the maze, with heuristics for finding the best decision at each crossing.
+In addition, it checks if the goal is even reachable via the unexplored-fields from the next field before going there, effectively skipping all areas which cannot lead to the goal anymore.

+I also implemented cutting further unnecessary sub-trees from the depth-first search, based on missing improvement of the heuristic score, but it resulted in to many false-positives, i.e. skipping the correct path to the goal.

 ## Running